HectorRDB/dbgwas/README.md

 the end of the README) produces 54,397,312 kmers which are compressed into 2,356,052 unitigs corresponding to 1,141,877 unique patterns.

-The analysis runs in about 40 minutes on a PC with 8 Intel(R) Xeon(R) CPU E5-1620 0 @ 3.60GHz cores, although most of the operations only
+On a machine with 8 Intel(R) Xeon(R) CPU E5-2620 v3 @ 2.40GHz cores, the analysis runs in:

-use a single core at the moment.
+* XXX minutes and has YYYGb memory usage peak if the newick tree file and the annotation DBs are not given (lineage effect analysis and annotations are skipped);

-With do.lineage=TRUE, memory usage peaks at ~15Gb, vs ~9Gb with do.lineage=FALSE.
+* 80 minutes and has 13.6Gb memory usage peak if the newick tree file and the annotation DBs are given (lineage effect analysis and annotations are processed);

 Scaling on new datasets will essentially depend on the number of strains and the number of unique presence/absence patterns obtained